silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/02_query_plugins.md

 If an enum already exists with the same fields and name, it will be reused.
-For instance, if `OptionsEnum` is found and has exactly the same defined values (in the same order) as the Enum being generated, it will be reused rather than proceding to the deduplication strategy.
+For instance, if `OptionsEnum` is found and has exactly the same defined values (in the same order) as the Enum being generated, it will be reused rather than proceeding to the deduplication strategy.

 #### Custom enum names